 Aiming to prevent health problems before they happen – and treat them without drugs if they do – people are looking to lifestyle factors such as food, exercise, sleep and stress management to mindfully care for their health.
 A number of trends exhibit this theme:

 Trend: Lifestyle Prescription

 Increasingly, consumers and healthcare professionals are viewing the definition of “medicine” much more broadly than just drugs.
 Key lifestyle choices related to food and exercise become the medicines that can “treat” conditions like inflammation, for example, suspected as an underlying cause for everything from acne to Alzheimer’s Disease.
-To further the concept of exercise as medicine, the National Institutes of Health announced a major study in December 2016 to “uncover how physical activity changes the chemical molecules within our bodies, which could lead to people engaging in more targeted and optimized types of activity.”
+To further the concept of exercise as medicine, the National Institutes of Health launched a major multi-year study to “uncover how physical activity changes the chemical molecules within our bodies, which could lead to people engaging in more targeted and optimized types of activity.”

 Trend: Body, Heal Thyself

 Instead of intervening in and disrupting the body’s natural processes to maintain health or cure disease, the latest thinking among medical professionals is that it’s better to help the body heal itself with medicines and therapies that follow natural mechanisms.
 Denise Grady, science reporter from The New York Times, provides a clear example: “Harnessing the immune system to fight cancer, long a medical dream, is becoming a reality.
 Remarkable stories of tumors melting away and terminal illnesses going into remission that last years – backed by solid data – have led to an explosion of interest and billions of dollars of investments in the rapidly growing field of immunotherapy.”